kb-elmo/feinstaub/README.md

 ### ESP-12F powered piggyback PCB for the SDS011 fine dust sensor

+The board is designed to run with the luftdaten.info firmware and has a place for a BME280 sensor.

+Pic of the prototype (with enamel wire because it wouldn't be a prototype without it).
 <img src="https://i.aggressive.pizza/feinstaub.jpg" alt="prototype" width="500"/>

 This work is licensed under a